1414213/scwin2/README.md

 # scwin2
-User-level driver for steam controllers.&ensp;Allows for functionality to be defined using key-mappings written in JSON and inputted using a command line interface.
+User-level driver for steam controllers.
+Allows for functionality to be defined using key-mappings written in JSON and inputted using a command line interface.

-This is a hobby project that aims to suppliment Steam Input by implementing features in a more simple and naïve way to allow for more flexibility when configuring the steam controller.&ensp;For example when a button assigned as a mouse scroll can be set to click the scroll wheel or scroll it while held, and touches and clicks of the trackpads can be configured seperately.
+This is a hobby project that aims to suppliment Steam Input by implementing features in a more simple and naïve way to allow for more flexibility when configuring the steam controller.
+For example when a button assigned as a mouse scroll can be set to click the scroll wheel or scroll it while held, and touches and clicks of the trackpads can be configured seperately.

 ### Dependencies
 - [.NET 5](https://dotnet.microsoft.com/)